-Say it with chocolate this Easter or Mother’s Day with an exotic twist of ginger and passion fruit and top with macarons!
+Say it with chocolate cake this Easter or Mother’s Day with ginger, passion fruit and top with macarons!

 Lush, fudgy gluten-free brownies inspired by Chambelland in Paris.